sadat1971/Emotion-Forecasting-MATLAB_python/README.md

 2. For the NaN features, we have used linear interpolation.
 If the NaN values of an utterance is more than 30%, we have removed that utterance.
 code: gather_all_AV.m
 3. Then we do the windowing.
 30 frames, with 50% overlap, using 5 statistical features-- means, std, first-quantile, third-quantile and interquartile range.
-In total, there will be 895 features (41 audio+138 video= 179 and 5 statistical 179*5=895 features)
+In total, there will be 895 features (41 audio+138 video= 179 and 5 statistical 179X5=895 features)
+code: Windowing.m